particle-iot/docs/src/content/datasheets/accessories/gen3-accessories.md

 ![Adafruit FeatherWing OLED Display](/assets/images/accessories/adafruit_oled.jpg)

 The Adafruit OLED display FeatherWing makes it easy to add a small text and graphics display to your project.
-Built in a FeatherWing form-factor, you can use a FeatherWing Doubler or FeatherWing Tripler to add a display to your Argon, Boron, or Xenon project with no loose wires.
+Built in a FeatherWing form-factor, you can use a FeatherWing Doubler or FeatherWing Tripler to add a display to your Argon or Boron project with no loose wires.
 And it includes three handy momentary push-buttons.

 You can purchase one from the [Particle Store](https://store.particle.io/collections/accessories) or from [Adafruit](https://www.adafruit.com/product/2900).
 You can find more technical information [at Adafruit](https://learn.adafruit.com/adafruit-oled-featherwing/overview).